alvarvelazquezdeleonlavarrios/Blue-Reflection-Minecraft-Skins-Pack/README.md

 In the description below, is mentioned the pack structure and its content organized in the following folders.
 Each folder has custom skins for students and *reflectors* in their **classic (4px) and slim (3px) body** type respectively, so you don't need to edit the skin source images if you want change the body type (the images are in PNG format).

-For information about downloading and using the skins, read the [Manual](/MANUAL.md).
+For further information about downloading and using the skins, read the [Manual](/MANUAL.md).

 For terms of use of this project, read the [License](/LICENSE).

 ## Blue Reflection
 Contains the skins of the characters from the first game of the franchise released in 2017: ***Blue Reflection***, also known as ***Blue Reflection: Sword of the Girl who Dances in Illusions***.